How to craft a jaw-dropping engineering cover letter

 Pro Tip: If you do not have any mutual acquaintances, connecting with relevant professionals on LinkedIn is a great way to build your professional network.

-Here is an example of a well-written introduction on an engineering cover letter
+Bad example of an engineering cover letter introduction

 To Mrs. Jane Doe & the Engineering Team,